rreusch2/parleyapp/backend/docs/theodds-api-integration-guide.md

-# The Odds API Integration Guide for ParleyApp
+# The Odds API Integration Guide for Predictive Play

 ## 🚀 Quick Start